-Alaska State Parks public use cabin reservations can only be made through ReserveAmerica.com.
-You can stay from 3 to 7 consecutive nights depending on the cabin.
+Alaska State Parks public use cabin reservations usually can only be made through ReserveAmerica.com.

-Here are the simple steps you can follow to reserve a public use cabin:
+Here are the simple steps you can follow to reserve a public use cabin on Reserve America:

-- On the Reserve America site, search “Alaska” in the search bar;
+- On the new Alaska Reserve America site, click the “Make Reservations” tab